 What climate do blueberries grow best?

-According to HGTV, “Blueberries typically grow in humid, northern climates that have winter chills, mild summers and low-pH or acidic soils, conditions that limit their range.
+“Blueberries typically grow in humid, northern climates that have winter chills, mild summers and low-pH or acidic soils, conditions that limit their range.
 But many new varieties are available for lower chill areas, very warm areas and coastal areas.
 The blueberry now has an enormous range.”

 When are blueberries ready for harvest in the United States?